ga-lessons/websockets-node/readme.md

 It's simple.
 Just make a request to a url, provide an HTTP method and optionally some data.
 Then wait for the server to handle our request and send back the response.
 It's served us pretty well thus far.

 HTTP is great when we know we need some some piece of data and want to ask the server to hand it to us.

-What happens when the server has new data that we need to show on the client browser but we don't know that?
+But what happens when the server has new data that we need to show on the client browser but we don't know that?

 Think of an auction website like [eBay](https://www.ebay.com).
 You want to be notified on the page as soon as the price changes (or, ::gasp:: you've been outbid!).
 Constantly spamming the refresh button works, but that's not a good experience for users.

 Using some of the techniques you've learned in class so far, how would you keep the auction's price, high-bidder and countdown updated in real time?

-## Think, Pair, Share (10 minutes / 0:10)
+## Think, Pair, Share (5 minutes / 0:10)

 With the people at your table try to figure out how you might implement real time data fetching (i.e., constantly be listening for changes in data in a database)...